Experts Say These Will Be The Top Wedding Trends Of 2019

 Other experts told Brides that pastels like celadon green will be huge next spring.
 For metallic accents, Wedding Wire predicts copper and rust will have a moment.

-ElegantWeddingInvites.com has even more choices in its top 10 colors for 2019 list: silver sage, dusty rose, dusty orange, sunset, sun yellow, berry pink, dusty blue, purples, champagne gold, and cinnamon.
+ElegantWeddingInvites.com has even more choices in its top 10 colours for 2019 list: silver sage, dusty rose, dusty orange, sunset, sun yellow, berry pink, dusty blue, purples, champagne gold, and cinnamon.

 Flowers